edgefirst-dev/crud-routes/README.md

 #### Shallow Routes

-> [!CAUTION]
-> Shallow routes are not yet implemented.

-Shallow routes allows you to nest a resource inside another resource, but limiting it to only the index and new routes.
-While the show, edit, and destroy routes are not nested.
+Shallow routes allows you to nest a resource inside another resource, but limiting it to only the `index` and `new` routes.
+While the `show`, `edit`, and `destroy` routes are not nested, and with the same layout for both nested and non-nested routes.

 ```ts
 import { crud } from "@edgefirst-dev/crud-routes";